-Optional Method: Cook Pork Chops in Cast Iron Pan Only
+Cook Pork Chops in a Cast Iron Pan

-If you don’t have an oven, you can use just the cast iron pan by searing the pork for 4-5 minutes on each side.
+If you don’t have an oven, you can use just the cast iron pan to sear the pork for 4-5 minutes on each side.
 Add the sauce when the pork chops are almost done cooking.

 However, the texture won’t be as good as the reverse searing method since the outside will be more cooked than the inside.